Treatment options and pricing

 Hemorrhoids are swollen veins in the rectum or anus that can cause pain, itching, and bleeding.
 If conservative treatments like lifestyle changes and over-the-counter remedies fail to provide relief, removal may be necessary to alleviate severe symptoms or complications like prolapse or thrombosis.

-- Rubber band ligation: Cuts off blood supply to the haemorrhoid, causing it to shrink.
+- Rubber band ligation: Cuts off the blood supply to the haemorrhoid, causing it to shrink.

-- Sclerotherapy: Injects a chemical solution that shrinks the hemorrhoid.
+- Sclerotherapy: Injects a chemical solution that shrinks the haemorrhoid.

-- Infrared coagulation: Uses heat to shrink the hemorrhoid.
+- Infrared coagulation: Uses heat to shrink the haemorrhoid.

-- Hemorrhoidectomy: Surgical removal of large, painful, or prolapsed haemorrhoids.
+- Haemorrhoidectomy: Surgical removal of large, painful, or prolapsed haemorrhoids.

-- Stapled hemorrhoidopexy: A less invasive surgery that repositions and removes the haemorrhoid.
+- Stapled haemorrhoidopexy: A less invasive surgery that repositions and removes the haemorrhoid.

 Your doctor may ask you to: